Understand Benchmark Testing

 Benchmark testing is a method of testing that is used to measure a product or system’s performance against established standards or benchmarks.

-Let’s dive into the nitty-gritty aspects of benchmark testing and understand how it can benefit your software quality.
+This guide dives into the nitty-gritty aspects of benchmark testing and understands how it can benefit your software quality.

 The primary purpose of benchmark testing is to evaluate the performance of a product or system against established standards or benchmarks.
 It can allow you to determine the strengths and weaknesses of their products or systems and to identify areas for improvement.